kossnocorp/switcher/README.md

 - Universal code (browser & Node.js)
 - Functional API
 - Complete type-safety
-- Autocomplete for routes, params and meta information
+- Autocomplete for routes and params
 - Say goodbye to `any`!
 - Say goodbye to exceptions!